databio/uniwig/README.md

 Given a set of bed files, we want to produce 2 [BigWig](http://genome.ucsc.edu/goldenPath/help/bigWig.html) files: one track of the start coordinates, one track of the end coordinates, and one track for core coordinates.

 ## Prerequisites

-- [libBigWig](https://github.com/dpryan79/libBigWig) - a C library for processing BigWig files.
+Uniwig will rely on [libBigWig](https://github.com/dpryan79/libBigWig), a C library for processing BigWig files.
+You will need to compile the `libBigWig` library locally first, then you can compile uniwig.
+The steps are described below.

-You will need to install the `libBigWig` library locally by following these steps:
+## Compiling uniwig

-## 1. Clone the `libBigWig` and `uniwig` repositories
+### 1. Clone the `libBigWig` and `uniwig` repositories

 We recommend you clone this repository so `libBigWig` and `uniwig` are parallel folders at the same level.